 The terms "college" and "university" are often used interchangeably.
 A university is usually comprised of multiple degree-conferring colleges.
-The University of Wyoming is comprised of six colleges with a set number of degree options and academic departments.
+The University of Wyoming is comprised of six undergraduate colleges and the College of Law.
+In addition, there are a number of degree options and academic departments within each college.

 Undergraduate programs follow high school and lead to an associate's (two-year) degree or a bachelor's (four-year) degree.
 The University of Wyoming does not offer associate degrees, but many community colleges offer them.
 Graduate programs follow a bachelor’s degree and lead to a master’s or doctoral degree (PhD).